-Here we show that smedwi-1 mRNA and chromatoid bodies display both symmetric and asymmetric distribution in dividing neoblasts during homeostasis (Figures 7D, S7M, and 8A). egfr-3(RNAi) did not noticeably alter the \sim 1:1 ratio of symmetric to asymmetric cell divisions in unirradiated animals (Figure S7M).
-However, after sublethal irradiation asymmetric cell divisions were impaired in egfr-3(RNAi) animals (Figure 7D), drastically affecting neoblast repopulation and the production of a specialized lineage (Figures 1F-1I and S8).
-This is the first functional demonstration of a role for asymmetric cell division in stem cell function in planarians.
-Altogether, we propose a model in which the observed asymmetric distribution of EGFR-3 (Figures 7A and 7B) is required for the proliferation and differentiation of neoblasts surviving from sublethal irradiation into lineage-specified neoblasts (Figure 8C).
-In the future, experiments aimed at determining the requirement of asymmetric cell division in the
+Here we show that smedwi-1 mRNA and chromatoid bodies display both symmetric and asymmetric distribution in dividing neoblasts during homeostasis (Figure 7D, S7M, and 8A). egfr-3(RNAi) did not noticeably alter the ~1:1 ratio of symmetric to asymmetric cell divisions in unirradiated animals (Figure S7M).
+However, after sublethal irradiation asymmetric cell divisions were impaired in egfr-3(RNAi) animals (Figure 7D), drastically affecting neoblast repopulation and the production of a specialized lineage (Figure 1F-1I, and S8).
+This is the first functional demonstration for a role of asymmetric cell division in stem cell function in planarians.
+Altogether, we propose a model in which the observed asymmetric distribution of EGFR-3 (Figure 7A and 7B) is required for the proliferation and differentiation of neoblasts surviving from sub-lethal irradiation into lineage-specified neoblasts (Figure 8C).
+In the future, experiments aimed at determining the requirement of asymmetric cell division in the ontogeny of the observed neoblast heterogeneity in planarians will help shed light on how this remarkable population of adult stem cells regulates its dynamics.